 The Second Law: Magic is a heavy burden; only those with the strongest constitutions shall lead the rites.
 Those born without lineage are leaky vessels.
 Their magic is prone to corruption or dangerous instability.

 The Third Law: We guard our magic.
 The secrets of the High Arts must never pass the lips of those who walk among the ungifted.
 If the normies learn how we spell-weave, they learn how to unweave us.
-Silence is our only shield against another Inquisition.
+Gate-keeping is our only shield against another Inquisition.

-“These aren’t just Circle rules, Will,” Gwen whispered, the flickering lamp on the oak gate-leg table casting long shadows across the thin, lined paper between them.
+“These aren’t just Circle rules, Will,” Gwen whispered, the flickering lamp on the oak gate-leg table casting long shadows across the thin, lined between them.
 “These are the laws created by the founders of Cairn-Gait—the walls of the fortress that protect magic from corruption.
 If I start pulling out bricks just to be ‘nice’ to your friends, the structure collapses.
 And it collapses on me first.”

 Will looked at the rules she’d meticulously outlined, then back at her.
 The usual fire of his defiance was there, but it was tempered by something worse: a sudden, fathomless pity.

 “You’re smart, Gwen,” he said, his voice low and vibrating with a challenging frequency.
-“But you’re using all that brilliant brainpower to justify a cage.
+“But you’re using all that brainpower to justify a cage.
 What if the Circle’s interpretation is wrong?
 What if the world has moved on in the last thousand years?
 Your Circle people are obsessed with holding the front door shut when the back has been wide open for decades.”

 “Then be the one who breaks the cycle,” Will said.
-He leaned forward, closing the space between them until Gwen could practically smell the black coffee and rebellion clinging to his plaid flannel.
+He leaned forward, the leather groaning, closing the space between them until Gwen could practically smell the black coffee and rebellion clinging to his plaid flannel.
 He didn’t touch her, but the raw heat radiating from him was a siren call to the untapped power she’d felt during their sparring sessions.
 “You told me you wanted to be better than everyone.
 Better than Gawain, right?”

 He smiled—a small, lopsided thing that felt dangerously like an invitation to join him in the wreckage of her own world.
-“We both know being the best isn’t just about casting the perfect shield, Princess.
-Tell me I’m wrong, but I don’t think Gawain worried about what a bunch of McMansion wankstablishment highbrows thought of him.
+“We both know being the best isn’t just about casting the perfect shield, Princess.”
+His obsidian-and-tiger’s-eye beads clattered softly as his arm crossed the table.
+“Tell me I’m wrong, but I don’t think Gawain worried about what a bunch of McMansion wankstablishment highbrows thought of him.
 If you want people to think you’re the best, you have to be brave enough to decide which laws are worth keeping and should go to hell.”

 Gwen stared at him, her heart thumping a hard, traitorous rhythm.
 She wanted to bite back, to remind this months-old sorcerer that he was lecturing someone whose lineage was written in the very stone of this school.
 But the hunter in her—the part of her that craved a challenge more than she craved safety—was listening.